Pintuzoft/Avade/README.md

 have servers split more than an hour you might have serious issues with your network.

 Other services might not figure out that an identified user is the same as the one that splitted and will only identify the user with the users current nick (+r).
-Avade however will keep track of the actual servicesID handled by bahamut.
+Avade however will keep track of the actual servicesID handled by bahamut and treat that services ID as an actual user session.
+This means of course that a user can use a different nick after a split and services will still be able to identify the user.

 ### Command list